Taccimor/linklens/README.md

 - versions.json

 1. Paste them inside in this path: `[YOUR VAULT]\.obsidian\plugins\linklens`.
-2. Go to `Settings > Community plugins` and activate Link Lens.
+2. Close and reopen Obsidian, go to `Settings > Community plugins` and activate Link Lens.

 ## How it works